kitehack21/Company/README.md

 * Now the app should be running and could be accessed by opening a browser and go to `http://localhost:3000/`
 ![alt text](https://github.com/vheres/Company/blob/master/images/overviewpage.png)
 ### How it works
-1. In the overview page above, there are 3 sections:
+In the overview page above, there are 3 sections:
 * Company Form (Top Left)
 * Office Form (Top Right)
 * Company Card List (Bottom)
 If there are no companies created yet (as shown above), the company card list section will render 'There is no companies created yet'.
-2. Input new Company
+Input new Company
-To input a new company, use the company form section
+To input a new company, use the company form section<br/>
 ![alt text](https://github.com/vheres/Company/blob/master/images/emptyinput.png)<br/>
-If you click `create` without filling the form, the input area will change its border to red and a warning label will be displayed.
+If you click `create` without filling the form, the input area will change its border to red and a warning label will be displayed.<br/>
 ![alt text](https://github.com/vheres/Company/blob/master/images/emptyinput.png)<br/>
-If you fill one of the input form and click `create`, the input area with a value will remove both the red border and the warning label.
+If you fill one of the input form and click `create`, the input area with a value will remove both the red border and the warning label.<br/>
 ![alt text](https://github.com/vheres/Company/blob/master/images/input1.png)<br/>
-When clicking the dropdown on the `Phone No` section, a selection of country code will be displayed.
+When clicking the dropdown on the `Phone No` section, a selection of country code will be displayed.<br/>
 ![alt text](https://github.com/vheres/Company/blob/master/images/countrycode.png)<br/>
 > Revenue, country code, and phone number only accept positive integer